-For clients who purchase our full suite of products, we provide quarterly performance and a trend comprehension, information on competitors, and granular insights on recent changes (both positive and negative).
+For clients who purchase our full suite of products, we provide quarterly performance and trend comprehension, information on competitors, and granular insights on recent changes (both positive and negative).
 This data adds broader context to your guest satisfaction research so you can make well-informed changes.

 Guest sentiment trends

 With all of the data that we collect for our clients, we’re able to spot industry-wide trends.
 In Q2 and Q3 of 2021, customer sentiment about cleanliness (down 4.2%) and service (often due to short-staffing) trended downward.
 The drop in satisfaction tied to cleanliness negatively impacted guest perceptions of ambiance in both full-service and limited-service restaurants.
-Guests often mentioned the cleanliness of the tables and floors, the state of the bathrooms and high-touch points such as cutlery.
-Beverage satisfaction is also trending downward, with many guests citing quality issues, getting the wrong order or failing to receive drinks at all.
+Guests often mentioned the cleanliness of the tables and floors, the state of the bathrooms, and high-touch points such as cutlery.
+Beverage satisfaction is also trending downward, with many guests citing quality issues, getting the wrong order, or failing to receive drinks at all.

 These are part of a larger trend around falling guest satisfaction.
-With the huge swing in increased traffic and the ongoing staffing shortage challenge, operators have struggled to keep up, leading to a flurry of negative restaurant reviews.
+With the huge swing in traffic and the ongoing staffing shortage challenge, operators have struggled to keep up, leading to a flurry of negative restaurant reviews.
 And takeout orders continue to be high, creating a challenging environment for everyone.